 Halloween Recipes - Bloodshot Eyeballs

-High in protein, low in fat and carbs, this fun Halloween food is both delicious and nutritious.
+High in protein, and low in fat and carbs, this fun Halloween recipe is both delicious and nutritious.
 Eat your bloodshot eyeballs as a snack or serve them to the kids for some good laughs.

 • 7 oz green olives with pimentos